anamariavv/Diplomski/README.md

 ### 20.9
 - preys must know if they are eaten
-- how will the network evolve? how do i know when prey die?-> try if all predators are dead, reset the simulation
+- how will the network evolve? how do i know when prey die?-> try if all predators are dead, reset the simulation or give prey a lifespan if they aren't eaten by predators

+- CLEAN UP THE CODE IT IS DISGUSTING